barshacse/barsha_library/README.md

 # barsha_library
-Library management system which is use for
+Library management system which is use for search book use php oracle ajax,html,javascrip and oracle databse